octaviotastico/loula-wage-access/README.md

 | 4  | ARS-USD | 0.001 |
 ...

-These tables are populated with sample data when the docker-compose is run for the first time.
+These tables are all populated with sample data when the docker-compose is run for the first time.
 This data is stored in the `src/database/init.sql` file.

 ### Setup

-To run the app, you need to have Docker installed.
+To run the app, you can use [Docker](https://docs.docker.com/get-docker/).

-Clone the repo:
+Clone the repo, if you haven't done that already:

 ```
 git clone https://github.com/octaviotastico/loula-wage-access